plotLinearTrendTestDesign.RdCreate plots involving sample size, power, scaled difference, and significance level for a t-test for linear trend.

 a scalar indicating how many significant digits to print out on the plot.
 The default

-value is the current setting of options("digits")
+value is the current setting of options("digits").

-See the help files for linearTrendTestPower
+See the help files for linearTrendTestPower,

-, and linearTrendTestScaledMds
+linearTrendTestN, and linearTrendTestScaledMds for

 information on how to compute the power, sample size, or scaled minimal detectable